makoConstruct/termpose/README.md

         ...
 ```

-##Termpose could be better at Json than Json
+##Termpose is better at expressing Json than Json

 ```javascript
 {